BIG-RAT/jamfcpr/README.md

 You're able to replicate packages using the following:

 * Browse to a local directory or mounted share.
-* Enter the URL of a Jamf Server with an on premise distribution point (DP) as the master.
+* Enter the URL of a Jamf Server with an on premise distribution point (DP) as the primary.
 Click the List button and the DP is mounted and available packages are displayed.
-* Enter the URL of a Jamf Server with a JCDS as the master in the Source URL field.
+* Enter the URL of a Jamf Server with a JCDS as the primary in the Source URL field.
 Click the List button and available packages on the JCDS will be listed.
-* Hold the option key while clicking the List button to select a non-master distribution point to replicate from.
+* Hold the option key while clicking the List button to select a non-primary distribution point to replicate from.

 ![alt text](./images/select.png "select")
+* Holding the option key again while clicking the List button will hide the Select button and revert back to the primary distribution point.
 <br><br>

 Be aware you may need to approve access to mounted/network volumes if that is where the packages reside.